Save money with Rush ACLS

 - A discount will be added to your shopping cart.

 Purchasing a course will include all of these with no extra charges.

-- Free FEDEX next-day shipping
+- Free FEDEX next-day shipping, if requested

 - Free digital BLS, PALS or ACLS card

 - Up to 3 online exam retake opportunities

 We will also grant you access to a personal “customer workroom” which will act as a virtual classroom.
 This is where you can do several things at your own pace such as learn the course material, complete the exams, download you online provider card(s), and change your account information.
 You can also keep track of past certifications in the customer workroom.

 The Rush ACLS team is dedicated to providing the newest emergency medical practices.
 We update our online BLS, PALS, and ACLS classes on a regular basis.
 Our ACLS, PALS & BLS courses follow 2020 American Heart Association® Guidelines for CPR and ECC.